zuri-training/Team-59_QRGen/README.md

                 python manage.py createsuperuser

-Then run your server using;
+Then run your server over your IP address so that other devices on your network can access it.
+This can be done using;

-                  python manage.py runserver
+                  python manage.py runserver 0.0.0.0:8000
+                  where <8000> is the running port.

+Visit the site using
+                  your.ipv4.address:<the port>

+To get your IPV4 address, use

+    Linux Terminal:

+                $ ifconfig

+    Windows Command Line:

+                ipconfig

+For example, if after connect to a network, my IPv4 address is 198.142.12.1, I will be visiting
+                198.142.12.1:8000/

 ## About django-qr-code (qr_code)